-On January 28, 2013, CTI initiated a patent infringement lawsuit in the United States District Court for the Northern District of California against E Ink, regarding certain patents owned by CTI pertaining to CTI's ePaper® Electrophoretic Display technology.
+On January 28, 2013, CTI initiated a patent infringement lawsuit in the United States District Court for the Northern District of California against E Ink Corporation ("E INK"), regarding certain patents owned by CTI pertaining to CTI's ePaper® Electrophoretic Display technology.
 CTI alleges that E Ink has infringed and continues to infringe such patents in connection with the manufacture, sale, use, and importation of electrophoretic displays.
+On January 28, 2013, CTI filed a separate lawsuit against AU Optronics Corp. ("AUO") and E Ink, the AUO/E Ink Lawsuit (as defined below).
+In June of 2013, CTI and AUO greed to arbitrate CTI's charges in the AUO/E Ink Lawsuit.
+The Court also ordered E Ink to participate in the arbitration, for purposes of discovery.
+Because issues in the AUO/E Ink arbitration need to be resolved before the patent infringement case can proceed against E Ink, the Court dismissed the patent infringement case, without prejudice, meaning that CTI can re-file the patent infringement lawsuit, if necessary, following the arbitration.
 We can give no assurance as to the potential outcome of this litigation.

-On May 1, 2013, CopyTele's wholly owned subsidiary, Secure Web Conference Corporation, initiated a patent infringement lawsuit in the United States District Court for the Eastern District of New York against Microsoft Corporation, with respect to encryption technology utilized by Microsoft's SKYPE video conferencing service.
+On May 1, 2013, CTI's wholly owned subsidiary, Secure Web Conference Corporation, initiated a patent infringement lawsuit in the United States District Court for the Eastern District of New York against Microsoft Corporation, with respect to encryption technology utilized by Microsoft's SKYPE video conferencing service.
+On July 8, 2013, Secure Web Conference Corporation initiated similar lawsuits in the United States District Court for the Eastern District of New York against Citrix Systems and Logitech International.
 We can give no assurance as to the potential outcome of this litigation.